vamsidhar-reddy-rajula/Flight-delays/README.md

 ## Regression

-The best score we could attain was 0.068 with XGboostRegressor and 10% of 2019 flights data
+The best score we could attain was 0.068 with XGboostRegressor and 10% of 2019 flights data.
+Predictions for the first week of 2020 can be seen at [predictions.csv\*](reports/predictions.csv).
+Weather was not included in predictions due to time constraints and the performance of the predictions will be slightly affected due to the absence of this feature.

 ## Classification

+Multinomial Classification - based on 5 types of the delays provided in data incl. weather_delay, nas_delay, security_delay, late_aircraft_delay, carrier_delay - used SMOTE for oversampling - 13k-26k rows - best score XGBClassifier with 0.6744 F1_score

+Binary Classification - based on Cancelled flights data - used SMOTE for oversampling on minority, which is "flight cancelled" in this case - 150k-300k rows - best score XGBClassifier with 0.9907 F1_score